dramaticking99/dramaticking99/README.md

 ## Projects

 - **DJ Project:** An innovative project where I integrated music and technology to create a unique interactive experience.
 This project allowed me to explore different aspects of software and multimedia integration.
-- *(Additional projects can be added here as you work on more ideas!)*

 ## Internship Experience